-In addition to three-star restaurant Maaemo, Statholdergaarden and Kontrast each hold one star.
-All three offer unforgettable tastes based on Norwegian ingredients.
+In addition to three-star restaurant Maaemo, Galt, Statholdergaarden, and Kontrast each hold one star.
+All four offer unforgettable tastes based on Norwegian ingredients.

 Just follow the scent from the open fire grill, and you will stumble into one of Oslo’s many new places to eat that have made meat their specialty and pride.

 Of course you can eat the view – Oslo is idyllically situated right between the fjord and huge areas of nature, and some of the greatest places to eat and drink are amongst the best viewing points.